Laura’s in the back of a taxi when the alert comes, on her way to Lavender Town to talk to a ghost.

 Seto could have run, when the alert went out.

 It was a simple calculation.
-The price of a flight out of the city, normally affordable enough, even for someone living almost hand to mouth, had quickly skyrocketed to obscene heights.
-He could have emptied his bank account to buy a flight for himself, but not one for his mother, who was living on retirement funds.
+The price of a flight out of the city had quickly skyrocketed to obscene heights, but he could have emptied his bank account to buy a ticket for himself.
+But he couldn’t have afforded another for his mother, who was living on retirement funds.

 What kind of a son would do something like that?
 To his own mother?